 The cause of lacrimal obstruction may sometimes be unknown.
 It may however be caused by the following:

-- Congenital malformation of the lacrimal drainage system, i.e. a small number of children are born with blocked tear ducts
+- Congenital malformation of the drainage system – babies can be born with blocked tear ducts

 About Eyelid Surgery

-Eyelid surgery is usually performed under local anaesthesia with or without sedation.
+Eyelid surgery is often performed by local anaesthetic.

-- To reconstruct eyelid defects following eyelid trauma or tumour removal.
+- Correct eyelid structure following trauma or tissue removal.

 - Reduce baggy/ droopy eyelids i.e. dermatochalasis or ptosis